 The implementation and complexity challenge

-Let's be clear: the ServiceNow platform is an enterprise-grade machine.
-It's incredibly powerful, but it also demands a lot of setup, configuration, and, often, help from professional consultants to get it running properly.
-This is a platform that gets implemented over several months, not a tool you install on a Friday afternoon.
+The ServiceNow platform is an enterprise-grade machine.
+It's powerful, but it demands significant setup, configuration, and - often - help from professional consultants to get it running properly.
+This is a platform that gets implemented over a project lifecycle, not a tool you install on a Friday afternoon.

-If your team is already working efficiently on another help desk like Zendesk or Intercom, moving everything over to ServiceNow is a massive undertaking that involves huge costs and can disrupt your whole business.
-A more realistic approach for many is to add an AI layer that works with the tools you already have.
-For example, eesel AI's solution for ITSM plugs right into your existing help desk and unifies knowledge from scattered sources like Confluence and past tickets, without forcing you through a painful migration.
+If your team is already running efficiently on another help desk like Zendesk or Freshdesk, moving everything over to ServiceNow is a significant undertaking with real migration costs and disruption risk.
+A different approach is to add an AI layer that works alongside the tools you already have. eesel AI for ITSM plugs into your existing help desk and unifies knowledge from scattered sources like Confluence and past tickets, without requiring a full platform consolidation.

 Opaque pricing and unpredictable costs